 Section 4: Emergency Meetings

-An emergency meeting of the Board may be called by the Chair, or upon written of two members of the Board of Trustee, for the transaction of business as stated in the meeting request.
+An emergency meeting of the Board may be called by the Chair, or upon written request of two members of the Board of Trustees, for the transaction of business as stated in the meeting request.
 Notice stating the time and place of any special meeting and the purpose for which it was called shall be given each member of the Board of Trustees at least 24 hours in advance of the meeting and public posting of the meeting time and location and purpose shall occur at least 24 hours prior to such emergency meeting.